- Category 1 - ICT Planning, Consultancy and Advisory Services

 Exemption requests should be directed to the Assistant Director Procurement Frameworks through an email to the contract manager in the first instance.
 Requests for exemption may be received by posted letter or email, but must be in writing and provide sufficient explanation and background to enable the request to be considered.
 The requesting officer should be the Accountable Authority or delegate of the agency.

-For guidelines on what to include in an exemption request, please refer to the Procurement Practice Guidelines - Common Use Arrangements
+For guidelines on what to include in an exemption request, please refer to the Purchase from a CUA or my Agency’s Panel Arrangements Guideline

 Insurance and Risk LevelsShow more

-For each contract, customers should assess the applicable risk level.
+For each Customer Contract, customers should assess the applicable risk level.
 Quotes may only be sought from contractors with the minimum insurance cover as specified in the table below.

 |Risk Level||Key Risk||Minimum Insurance Cover||Examples|